veronikagregorec/nikel-painting/README.md

 ![](screenshot/slikopleskarstvo.png)

 Storitve page represents the services that the entrepreneur dealt with.
+Full name and address are fake.

 ![](screenshot/storitve.png)